TechRetreat/learnathon/mobile/ios/7-DetailView.md

   - Let's go back to `func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath)`.
       - This returns the `indexPath` the same way as in the `cellForRowAtIndexPath` method.
       - Right now, if you select a row it gets grayed out and stays grayed out.
 We can change that by animating a deselection when it's selected using: `tableView.deselectRowAtIndexPath(indexPath, animated: true)`
-      - What we want is to show a new [view controller]() whenver a cell is pressed.
+      - What we want is to show a new [view controller]() whenever a cell is pressed.
       - We can create one of our nifty `CacheDetailViewControllers` using the initializer that takes in a cache.
 Let's put that view controller into a constant called `vc`.
 Now we can push that view controller like so:
 ```swift
 self.navigationController?.pushViewController(vc, animated: true)